 Well… there has been a huge shortage of GPUs as of late and because of that, some PC companies have had to hold off on providing normal prices because they haven’t been able to get a hold of that type of hardware.

-Same goes for those of you that are trying to build your own PC – you aren’t going to be able to find any fair prices because there are a plethora of supply and demand issues going on right now.
+The same goes for those of you that are trying to build your own PC – you aren’t going to be able to find any fair prices because there are a plethora of supply and demand issues going on right now.

 Nobody knows for certain if/when the market will settle back down and have more availability…

-Many folks that want to buy a PC rush into the process and buy the first $500 desktop they see because that’s around the same price as the current gen consoles and, for someone who doesn’t know how hardware works, would maybe assume that it’ll be a great choice.
+Many folks that want to buy a PC rush into the process and buy the first $500 desktop they see because that’s around the same price as the current-gen consoles and, for someone who doesn’t know how hardware works, would maybe assume that it’ll be a great choice.

 Unfortunately… That’s not how things work when it comes to shopping around for a prebuilt gaming PC.